 Voices heard in the program:

 Dennis Montagna directs the National Park Service’s Monument Research and Preservation Program.

 Richard Torchia is an artist, curator, and Director of the Arcadia University Gallery in Glenside, Pennsylvania.

-William S. McFeely is a historian who was awarded the Pulitzer Prize for Grant: A Biography.
+William S. McFeely (1930-2019) was a historian who was awarded the Pulitzer Prize for Grant: A Biography.

 Segment Producer: Ben Shapiro

 A program of the Association for Public Art (formerly the Fairmount Park Art Association), Museum Without Walls™: AUDIO is an innovative and accessible outdoor sculpture audio program for Philadelphia’s preeminent collection of public art.

 A “multi-platform” interactive audio experience – available for free by cell phone, mobile app, or on our website – Museum Without Walls™: AUDIO offers the unique histories that are not typically expressed on outdoor permanent signage.

 Unlike audio tours that have a single authoritative guide or narrator, each speaker featured in Museum Without Walls™: AUDIO is an “authentic voice” – someone who is connected to the sculpture by knowledge, experience, or affiliation.

 Over 150 unique voices are featured, including artists, educators, scientists, writers, curators, civic leaders, and historians.